kaseykahneno1/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+In this tutorial, you'll learn how to implement an on-premises Active Directory environment within Azure VMs.<br />

 <h2>Environments and Technologies Used</h2>